 - When finished with your training session, swipe right and tap End to stop tracking your activity

-- If you tightened your watchband before your workout, remember to loosen it back to your normal setting
+- If you tightened or moved your watchband before your workout, remember to loosen or move it back to your normal setting

 Trying to find a good watch-based lifting and strength training app?
 Check out these third-party options!